Washington State Route 900: History

 The road now designated SR 900 was originally added to the state highway system in 1909, as an extension of the Snoqualmie Pass Road (State Road 7) which was completed for through traffic across the pass in 1915.
 At the time the highway was the main thoroughfare between Seattle and Spokane, with a route then around the south end of Lake Washington.
 In 1913 the highway was renamed the Sunset Highway, which is still an informal moniker today.

 The road became State Road 2 in 1923 and Primary State Highway 2 in 1937.
 In 1926 the highway was co-designated to be part of US 10.
 The legislature in 1931 also designated the route as part of the Washington Loop Highway.

 The opening of the Lake Washington Floating Bridge across Lake Washington in 1940 moved US 10/PSH 2 to the direct route, and the old alignment became Alternate US 10 and PSH 2 RE (for Renton).
 In 1955, Alternate US 10 was dropped, and it became SR 900 in 1964.

 After April 1, 1992, the stretch of SR 900 between I-90 exit 3 at Rainier Avenue and along Martin Luther King Jr. Way to the Boeing Access Road was dropped from the officially designated highway.
 The west end of SR 900 is now milepost 5.93 due to this truncation; the east end is milepost 21.64.

+WSDOT plans to construct a roundabout on SR 900 at South 129th Street in Skyway to address a high number of collisions; from 2012 to 2022, 931 collisions had been recorded on the highway between I-5 and Renton, with four fatalities.